-- 2.82 A student has a maximum of two attempts to pass a module the first attempt, and one resit.
+- 2.85 A student has a maximum of two attempts to pass a module the first attempt, and one resit.
 In rare circumstances the resit may be replaced by a retake.
-The LLB, MBBS and BDS programmes are exceptions to this rule; LLB students have three attempts, while MBBS and BDS students have two attempts but may, under prescribed circumstances and at the discretion of the examination boards, be granted an exceptional third attempt. - 2.83 A resit is a second or subsequent attempt to pass a module, by reassessment.
+MBBS and BDS students also have two attempts but may, under prescribed circumstances and at the discretion of the examination boards, be granted an exceptional third attempt. - 2.86 A resit is a second or subsequent attempt to pass a module, by reassessment.
 A resit does not allow or require attendance at classes.
-Marks and credit achieved for a resit count towards the developmental year in which the module was taught, not the year in which the resit occurs (where this differs). - 2.84 A student cannot resit a module that has been passed.
+Marks and credit achieved for a resit count towards the developmental year in which the module was taught, not the year in which the resit occurs (where this differs). - 2.87 A student cannot resit a module that has been passed.
 This includes circumstances where a student has passed a module overall but has failed one or more elements of assessment.
-Additionally, a student who meets the requirements for an award is not entitled to take any remaining resit opportunities; where the minimum award requirements are met, the award will be made. - 2.85 Where a student resits one or more assessments for a module, the mark for the module will be capped to the minimum pass mark.
-The LLB award is an exception, where resits are not capped. - 2.86 If a student fails a module at both the first attempt and resit then the higher module mark (calculated using the best of the two marks for each element of assessment) will stand; this is known as the 'best fail'.
-The LLB award is an exception, where the results of the most recent attempt will stand.
+Additionally, a student who meets the requirements for an award is not entitled to take any remaining resit opportunities; where the minimum award requirements are met, the award will be made. - 2.88 Where a student resits one or more assessments for a module, the mark for the module will be capped to the minimum pass mark. - 2.89 If a student fails a module at both the first attempt and resit then the higher module mark (calculated using the best of the two marks for each element of assessment) will stand; this is known as the 'best fail'. - 2.90 Resits can take two forms: 'standard' or 'synoptic'.
+The module specification will state which form applies.
+Where standard reassessment is used, the marks for assessments passed at the first attempt stand; a student resits only the failed elements, the results of which are combined with those from the elements passed previously.
+Where synoptic reassessment is used, the results from the first attempt are set aside and the student will resit one or more new elements of assessment that, together, will count for 100 per cent of the module mark (normally, but not always, a single assessment). - 2.91 A student due to resit (or first sit) must do so at the next available opportunity; deferral is not permitted.
+However, if a student is abroad as part of their programme of study at the next available opportunity they will be permitted to resit at the next opportunity after their return, without penalty.